AlexanderBeahm/MusicHoarder/README.md

 **ZIP_FILE_STAGING_PATH** is the folder where your zip files will be initially extracted to before being processed in a secondary recursive run.
 I do realize this is a big O(2n) no no siuation but it's not like we are processing huge amounts of data here.

-These folder at this point in time need to be unique values.
+These listed folders at this point in time need to be unique values.

 ---

 ## How To Run